Nintendo 3DS: Hardware

+iQue 3DS XL

+Nintendo 3DS was sold in the Chinese market under the iQue name, a collaboration of Nintendo and Wei Yen, was known as the iQue 3DS XL.
+This was the last console sold under the iQue name, and the only model of 3DS available in China.
+No physical games were ever sold on the system, and only 2 games were made, preinstalled on the system.

 Input

 The Nintendo 3DS input controls include the following: a round nub analog input called the Circle Pad, a D-pad, four face buttons (A, B, X, Y), bumper buttons (L, R), a Home button, Start and Select buttons, and a Power button.
 It also features a dedicated volume slider and a wireless switch, which turns on or off wireless communications.
 The touchscreen can be interacted with either the user's finger or a stylus bundled with the handheld.
 There is also a six-axis motion sensor, which includes a 3-axis accelerometer and a 3-axis gyroscope.
 Through the Circle Pad Pro accessory the system has access to a second Circle Pad and trigger buttons (ZL, ZR).

 Game card

 The Nintendo 3DS Game Card is a media format used to physically distribute video games for Nintendo 3DS systems.
 The 3DS Game Card is similar in design to the Nintendo DS Game Card, but includes a small tab on the top left of the card that prevents 3DS Game Cards from being inserted into a Nintendo DS.
 These Game Cards can hold up to either 1 GB, 2 GB or 4 GB of game data depending on the game, which is 2, 4, and 8 times more storage, respectively, than the biggest Nintendo DS Game Card's capacity (512 MB).
 Some sources claim that an 8 GB version could be produced should a game ever require it.